African, African American, and Diaspora Studies Major, B.A.

 Recommended

-Three semesters of one African language (either to fulfill the global language Gen Ed requirement or in addition to it) are recommended for the concentration in African studies.
+Three semesters of one African language (either to fulfill the global language Gen Ed requirement or in addition to it) are recommended for the African, African American and Diaspora Studies Major.
 The following African language courses currently are offered:

 Arabic: